GregOriol/MoLiWeGa/README.md

 Re-open Lightroom and it will appear in the gallery models' list.

 ## Settings
-A lot of settings are available for the
+A lot of settings are available in the Lightroom gallery settings pane:

+* title and description
+* footer's copyright, link
+* background and text colors
+* style: gutter, images, margins, numbers
+* image size and quality

 ## Tracking
 If you want to use a tracking system, add the Javascript code into the Add-ons > Tracking field, it will be added to the page.